 Fall 1998 saw the College expand the use of technology throughout its operations; offering a full range of distance learning courses via interactive video, Internet, and video tape.
-Students were provided Internet access in libraries and resource rooms at every major instructional location.
+Internet access for students became available in libraries and resource rooms at every major instructional location.
 A mid-range computer system and an integrated software package were installed at Vernon College to serve administrative computing functions.